cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-cfrg-randomness-improvements.md

 scheme reduces to the scenario wherein the PRF random wrapper was not applied in the first place.

-The reason we require the signature scheme to be deterministic is to prevent the following scenario whereby a client has a strong long-term key but weak entropy, and rightly wants to use this construction to improve random number generation: an attacker that knows the signature can exploit the weak entropy used in a probabilistic signature scheme to derive the long-term key used to create the signature; thus, if entropy is weak and the signature is exposed, this construction would reveal the long-term key in the situation where no other signatures are used in the protocol (if they are, then they are exposed anyway).§

 The main reason one might expect the signature to be exposed is via a side-channel attack.
 It is therefore prudent when implementing this construction to take into consideration the extra long-term key operation if equipment is used in a hostile environment when such